 Neurontin/Gabapentin for Alcohol Withdrawal

-Alcohol withdrawal can be an unbearable, uncomfortable condition that takes time to get pass.
-The physical cravings combined with the psychological effects often drive people right back to alcohol, the source of the problem.
+Alcohol withdrawal is often an uncomfortable, even painful process that takes both time and tenacity to get past.
+The physical cravings for alcohol, combined with its powerful psychological effects often drive people right back to drinking.
 Gabapentin – the generic form of Neurontin – is a drug commonly used to treat seizure disorders, but may also offer some treatment help for people who suffer from alcohol withdrawal symptoms.
 While not yet federally approved as a treatment for alcoholism, clinical studies using gabapentin and Neurontin are uncovering many potential benefits for treating the symptoms that occur during withdrawal periods.

 Gabapentin’s Effects on the Alcohol Addiction Cycle